Skip to main content

 Community and Voluntary Sector (CVS) Registration Scheme

-Your registration will remain valid for a period of three years.
+Your registration will remain valid for three years.
 However, you should notify us of any changes and email us annually with a copy of your accounts, which should be signed by an independent examiner or by your auditor.

 First-time applicants should contact us to register before submitting any application.